pyfarm/pyfarm-docs/source/contributing/index.rst

                                   * pushes to this repository will:
                                       * build at https://travis-ci.org/pyfarm/pyfarm-agent
                                       * collect coverage at https://coveralls.io/r/pyfarm/pyfarm-agent
-    pyfarm-master_    Operations  * contains the code which runs the web ui which serves as an administrative interface
+                                  * code which wraps around an individual command to provide handling for failures, log emissions, and other conditionals related to job execution pyfarm-master_    Operations  * contains the code which runs the web ui which serves as an administrative interface
+                                  * contains the database models which store and retrieve data from the database
                                   * defines and hosts the REST api
                                   * supports Python versions |versions_master|
                                   * pushes to this repository will:
                                       * build at https://travis-ci.org/pyfarm/pyfarm-master
                                       * collect coverage at https://coveralls.io/r/pyfarm/pyfarm-master
-    pyfarm-jobtypes_  Operations  * code which wraps around an individual command to provide handling for failures,
-                                    log emissions, and other conditionals
-                                    related to job execution
-                                  * supports Python versions |versions_jobtypes|
     ================= =========== ==============================================

+.. include:: codestyle.rst